Vicky-Lind/Node-Harjoituksia/README.md

 ## TODOs
 - UI 👨‍💻
-    1. 🟩Redo navbar menu (on dropdown)
+    1. ✅Redo navbar menu (on dropdown)
         - Make it look nicer..
     2. 🟩Fix the homepage on smaller screens
         - Make it look nicer